Kenny Dichter

-Kenny Dichter (born January 16, 1968) is an American entrepreneur and the founder and chairman of REAL SLX, a sports and lifestyle experience platform launched in September 2024 and REAL JET, a global private aviation brokerage launched in May 2025.
-REAL SLX is built to put its members at the right events, in the right seats, next to the right people.
-REAL JET serves its customers in the same way—by connecting flyers with the right companies, the right aircraft, and the right people.
-He is also the founder of Wheels Up, a publicly traded private aviation company, and co-founder of Alphabet City Sports Records, Marquis Jet, and Tequila Avión.
+Kenny Dichter (born January 16, 1968) is an American entrepreneur and founder of publicly traded aviation company, Wheels Up.
+He also co-founded Alphabet City Sports Records, Marquis Jet, and Tequila Avión.

 Career

 Alphabet City Sports Records

 After graduating from the University of Wisconsin in 1990, Dichter founded Alphabet City Sports Records with friend Jesse Itzler.
 The label focused on creating and selling songs that were frequently heard in sports stadiums and arenas.
 The firm was eventually sold to SFX Entertainment in 1998 for $4.3 million in cash and stock.

 Marquis Jet

 Dichter founded Marquis Jet in 2001, the first fractional card jet program.
 By 2007, the firm was turning over more than $700 million per year from its 3,500 customers.
 In November 2010, Dichter sold Marquis Jet to NetJets, a subsidiary of Warren Buffett's Berkshire Hathaway.

 Tequila Avión

 Tequila Avión, a brand of tequila, was founded by Dichter and Ken Austin.
 The brand was named the 'Best Tequila in the World' and 'Best White Spirit in the World' at the 2012 San Francisco World Spirits Competition.
 The company was acquired by Pernod Ricard for $100 million.